-- The major Western and Central Pacific Ocean tuna stocks are "in the green" with no overfished stocks or overfishing occurring. - To ensure this continues, we are calling on the Western and Central Pacific Fisheries Commission (WCPFC) to accelerate action to develop comprehensive management procedures (harvest strategies) across these stocks. - In addition, there are many tuna fisheries in the region that are either Marine Stewardship Council (MSC) certified or in full assessment. - These certifications are at high risk of suspension from the program if the WCPFC cannot complete its workplans related to management procedures and harvest control rules by December 2022.
-The MSC has published a factsheet that outlines this situation. - Our Partners, engaged in the sourcing of tunas globally, are concerned that if the WCPFC fails to make significant progress, then MSC certified tuna fisheries in the west and central Pacific Ocean could face difficulty meeting their conditions and certifiers may suspend them in June 2023.
-But the bigger picture is that if these fisheries are not managed properly, there is a risk that the current good status of these tuna stocks will be lost.
-Whether the MSC certification is maintained or lost will indicate what we may see happen.
+- The major Western and Central Pacific Ocean tuna stocks are "in the green" with no overfished stocks or overfishing occurring. - To ensure this continues, we are calling on the Western and Central Pacific Fisheries Commission (WCPFC) to accelerate action to develop comprehensive management procedures (harvest strategies) across these stocks. - In addition, many tuna fisheries in the region are either Marine Stewardship Council (MSC) certified or in full assessment.
+These certifications may be at-risk if stocks fall "out of the green" and become subject to overfishing. - Last year, the WCPFC adopted its first-ever harvest strategy for skipjack.
+While a significant step in the right direction, the management procedure is not binding, significantly limiting its effectiveness.